Jacobaston/project-1/README.md

 ## Lessons learned

 - Design mobile first.
 I only added the mobile styling to the game once it was complete on a desktop.
 Now that over 55% of web traffic is now done on a mobile device this would make future projects much faster to plan and complete

+- Plan better.
+I have a habit of wanting to get stuck stright into the code before having a detailed plan laid out.
+For future projects I intend to have a comprehensive plan in place that includes pseudo code before I diving in.